-The purpose of the credit bureau is to collate information on your borrowing behaviour from credit providers such as: banks, insurance companies, mortgage companies, credit unions, telecommunications companies, utility companies, and even public sources like courts, civil records offices, etc. to create a credit history.
+The purpose of the credit bureau is to collate information on your borrowing behavior from credit providers such as: banks, insurance companies, mortgage companies, credit unions, telecommunications companies, utility companies, and even public sources like courts, civil records offices, etc. to create a credit history.

 Before the creation of the credit bureau, banks and other lenders had to make contact with all the references provided in an individual’s or business’ application for credit and perform credit checks with previous lenders to see if that individual or business was a responsible borrower.